Next-Level3/nl3-integation-auth0-action/README.md

 | LOCKED_MESSAGE | The message to display to the end user if the account is locked (e.g. "Either the username and/or password are incorrect or the user account is locked") |
 | FAIL_OPEN | Set to 'true' without quotes if you want the lock check to fail open, otherwise set it to 'false' without quotes. |

+## Fill in POST data (post_data) with appropriate Auth0 fields in promiseEU function
+Different customers store user data in Auth0 in different fields.
+You will most likely need to update the event.user. . . properties referenced to the appropriate event.user fields for your configuration (contact support for guidance).

 ## Integrate into Actions "Login" Flow
 1. Log into manage.auth0.com as a user with permissions to create and modify action flows
 2. In the left-side menu select "Actions > Flows"